CLANCY OVERELL | Editor | CONTACT

 “We are more focused on this new style of British lifestyle shows.
 Jack Irish can go straight to Iview for all I care… It’s all about Escape To The Country”

 In a 2014 Nielsen’s Survey, over 90% of Australian audiences said they would rather watch back-to-back reruns of The Simpsons and Seinfeld episodes for their rest of their lives, as opposed to watching bizarre and irrelevant British television programs set in the colonial English countryside.

 Local ABC enthusiast, Char Donét (42) says that she doesn’t blame the ABC for trying to broadcast tasteful television.

 “I don’t blame them at all.
 At least someone is broadcasting witty subtle comedy.
 It doesn’t even have to British… But I hate to say it, the Brits do it best,”

 “Australians need to be more like the British.
 They are so funny,”

 “Kath & Kim and Russel Coight are the definition of Australia’s cultural cringe.
 Give me Monty Python any day or Mr Bean any day,”

 The interview was cut short when Ms Donét refused to stop quoting the Monty Python’s Holy Grail.

 “Meep meep! [laughter]”

-BELOW: The most impressive video to be broadcast by the ABC this year.
+BELOW: The most impressive video to be broadcast by the ABC last year.